ScottXTra/GameOfLife/README.md

 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.

 # Why
-I recently took and intrist in cellular automaton and the ways it relates to how so many fundamental processes it takes hold in.
+I recently took and intrist in cellular automaton it relation to so many fundamental processes from cells to atoms.

 I took the afternoon to implement the legendary Game Of Life by John Conway to dip my toes in.